Gliebig/LOR-RS485-Network-Debugger/README.md

 ﻿# LOR-RS485-Network-Debugger
 This is an attempt to build a device to be used in the field to debug the setup of a Light O Rama network by reading the data coming from the computer to ensure the signals are getting to the light controllers.
-The inspiration came from our troubles with out light show and no way to easily debug the signals.
-I found this and have contacted the author in hopes we can collaborate on this project https://github.com/Cryptkeeper/lightorama-protocol
+The inspiration came from our troubles with our light show https://youtu.be/uwNxAKr67RE and no way to easily debug the signals.
+I found some work has been started and have contacted the author in hopes we can collaborate on this project https://github.com/Cryptkeeper/lightorama-protocol

 My setup uses an Aruduino Mega 2560 Outputting Serial to Monitor using Serial There are two devices I'm trying to read the signal from the data line.
 First is a DSD TECH SH-U12 RS485 to TTL 5V Board with MAX13487 Chip connected to Serial1 and